-As a quarter 1 milestone if selected for award, applicants must submit an executed IPMP between the members of the consortia or team.
+As a quarter 1 milestone if selected for award, applicants may be required at the discretion of the Contracting Officer to submit an executed IPMP between the members of the consortia or team.

-The award will set forth the treatment of and obligations related to intellectual property rights between EERE and the individual members.
+The award will set forth the treatment of and obligations related to intellectual property rights between DOE and the individual members.
 The IPMP should describe how the members will handle intellectual property rights and issues between themselves while ensuring compliance with federal intellectual property laws, regulations, and policies (see Sections VIII.K.-VIII.N. of this FOA for more details on applicable federal intellectual property laws and regulations).
-Guidance regarding the contents of IPMP is available from EERE upon request.
+Guidance regarding the contents of IPMP is available from DOE upon request.